Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 reader_failcount         The number of times a monitor operation can find the slave to be unsuitable for reader VIP
                          before failing.
 Useful if there are short intermittent issues like clock adjustments in VMs.
                          *default: 1*

+geo_remote_IP            Geo DR IP to access the remote cluster, see the PRM-Geographic-DR-guide for more information.

+booth_master_ticket      Booth ticket name of the Geo DR master role, see the PRM-Geographic-DR-guide for more information

 =======================  ========================================================================================================